-In the battle of taste, romaine was the winner over spinach.
+In the battle of taste, romaine was the winner.
 Many people also stated, if health or nutrients were the priority, they would choose spinach first even though they preferred the taste of the other.

 Sometimes you may only have one available at home and don’t want to run out to the store.
 In this situation or any other time when you may want to substitute, you’ll wonder if they can be used for each other.

-Spinach and romaine can substitute for each in raw or cooked dishes.
+Spinach and romaine lettuce can substitute for each in raw or cooked dishes.
 They can also substitute for one another in gluten free recipes.
 When substituting, use a one to one ratio.
-When cooking, romaine will shrink in volume similar to spinach.
+When cooking, both of them will shrink in volume.